How best to learn NLP…

 Representational Systems.
 Then some days on recognising commonly occurring

 There is a huge available selection of NLP training

 of what type of training to select.

 Here at Pegasus NLP we have tried running them all and they each have their benefits:

 Short introductory workshops: Usually one or two days, they offer a brief glimpse of the potential and you do not have to commit a lot of time and money.
 The disadvantage is that they may not be very good value for money because in a day or two you can do little more than skip lightly along the surface of the material - and you will have to re-visit the material if you subsequently decide to do a longer certification training.

 Application workshops: Here you discover NLP through applying simple concepts in a particular area such as managing stress, feeling more confident, or communicating more effectively.
 They can be excellent and provide you with some specific tools to begin applying right away.
 A down-side is that they have to be quite techniques-oriented to achieve the advertised result and many of the more sophisticated NLP techniques only work really well if you have in-depth training in the core essentials such as sensory acuity, calibration, rapport, etc. They work really well if you have already had at least some grounding in the core techniques.

-Longer introductory workshops: Having experimented with short workshops and applications' workshops as introductory trainings we at Pegasus NLP designed a training experience at the end of the 90's which we believe provides the best of all worlds.
+Longer introductory workshops: Having experimented with short workshops and applications' workshops as introductory trainings we designed

 How to learn NLP